vonmillhausen/sf2000/README.md

 You can [learn more about save states below](#save-states).

 #### .zfb Files
 Due to the different nature of arcade emulation compared to any of the other systems the SF2000 supports, the ROM layout for the arcade section is different as well.
-Inside the `/ARCADE` folder in the root of the MicroSD card you'll find a `bin` subfolder, and a bunch of `.zfb` files.
+Inside the `/ARCADE` folder in the root of the microSD card you'll find a `bin` subfolder, and a bunch of `.zfb` files.
 The `bin` folder contains `.zip` files with an enforced 8.3 file naming scheme, and they contain the actual ROM data for the FBA emulator.
 The `.zfb` files are used to populate the arcade game list when you go into the arcade section on the SF2000's menu, and their file structure is as follows:

 * The first 59,905 bytes are an RGB565 image for the game thumbnail art shown in the menu (208px by 144px)
 * The next four bytes are `0x00`
-* The next sequence of bytes is the name of a `.zip` file in the `bin` folder, without any path (which is hardcoded in the firmware), e.g. `gamename.zip`
+* The next sequence of bytes is the name of a `.zip` file in the `bin` folder, without any path (SF2000's firmware automatically looks for the `.zip` in a `bin` subfolder relative to where the `.zfb` file is stored - thanks `.ericgoldstein` for the testing!), e.g. `gamename.zip`
 * Finally, the file ends with two `0x00` bytes

 The name of the `.zfb` file is how the game is named in the SF2000 menu.
 The four arcade game shortcuts on the top-level SF2000 menu point directly to their respective `.zip` files, and not to the `.zfb` files (as the `.zfb`s are just for a name and a thumbnail, neither of which are required on the top-level menu).